 4. Assign Tasks and Do Little

 Leaders, sometimes, do not assign tasks to their team members as they think that assigning tasks to others is a sign of a weak leader.
-However, reality is entirely different because a leader who assigns most of his tasks to others is considered an effective leader.
+However, the reality is entirely different because a leader who assigns most of his tasks to others is considered an effective leader.

 As a leader, you must analyze the skills of your employees and assign most of the tasks to your team depending on their area of expertise.
 In this way, you can concentrate on doing other tasks that need your leadership expertise.